Power Supply Railway Signalling Lightning Protection Earthing

 What is a Power Supply?

-* Electrical supply used for Signaling purposes.
-Different equipments need different voltages.
+1. Electrical supply used for Signaling purposes.
+Different types of equipment need different voltages.

-* Supply is extended by Electrical department based on the requirement of signalling.
+2. Supply is extended by the Electrical department based on the requirement of signaling.

-* Based on these requirements the mains transformers and the feeder cables are designed.
+4. Based on these requirements the main transformers and the feeder cables are designed.

-* At each location the distribution is the responsibility of signalling.
+5. At each location the distribution is the responsibility of signaling.

 - 50 VDC – standardized for new signaling circuits with BR relays